AbdulRehmani2/React/Week-2/Props.md

 # Props
 ## Props (Properties):
 Props are a way to pass data from a parent component to a child component in React.
 They are passed as attributes to the child component in JSX.
-Here's how you typically define and use props:

 ## Passing Props:
 In the parent component: